JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/interaction.md

 ![](../data/Video.gif)

-The package also provides string syntax, that allows writing the code in Matlab syntax.
+Like the RCall.jl package, the MATLAB.jl package also provides string syntax that allows for Matlab syntax.
 The previous example can be rewritten as follows.

 ```julia
 using MATLAB, BSON